Updated for 2020

 An ATS is a tool that will allow a recruiter to track the progress of candidates through the entire hiring process from first contact to signing on the dotted line.
 Many old-schoolers scoff at the idea of using a dedicated formal ATS preferring to use a good old spreadsheet instead.
 While there’s nothing wrong with this approach, it does take considerably more time, and you lose the added functionality of a good ATS.

-ATS platforms are of such a high quality of late, that it is very difficult to recommend one over another.
+ATS platforms are of such a high-quality of late, that it is very difficult to recommend one over another.
 This is particularly true for recruiters that are looking for certain functionalities and features that not all platforms offer.
-So with that in mind here are four platforms that we feel cover all the bases with respect to a recruiter’s needs.
+So with that in mind here are several platforms that cover the most essential requirements.

 Bullhorn is one of the biggest and most used ATS platforms and counts quite a few large and well-known recruitment agencies and companies as their customers.
 This ATS streamlines the entire applicant tracking process and counts speed as one of its biggest advantages over the competition.